 Screws with a drill point that are self-tapping and mainly used for cladding and sheet metal applications.
 Usually used on soft steel material, self-drilling screws are arranged by their size and are numbered from 1 to 5 based on strength.
 The higher numbers are used on thicker metals.
 These screws have a drill-shaped point which drives through metals without the need of pilot holes.
 These screws can be closely compared to sheet metal screws.

 Used in applications (especially roofing) in which sheet metal, façade profiles or plastic cladding requires fastening to a wooden substructure or masonry (with plug) in a secure, waterproof manner.
 Includes one-piece sealing washer.

 These are self-tapping screws that do not require a plug that can also be used in masonry and brick as well as concrete.
 Concrete screws are also available with a corrosion resistant coating for harsher applications that cut their own thread into concrete, brick, or block.

 These are screws that are used for fixing plasterboard to wooden battens or metal studding.

-Coach screws can be used as a universal, simple, and strong fixing screw into masonry when used alongside either nylon plugs or plastic expansion plugs.
+Coach screws can be used as a universal, simple, and strong fixing screw into masonry when used alongside wall plugs.

 Dowel screws have a machine thread at one end and a coach screw thread at the other end with spanner flats for inserting into timber.

 These are fully threaded for use with a nut or in a tapped hole.
-We sell 2 types here at BS fixings, A2 Countersunk Pozi Head Machine Screw sold in boxes of 100 and A2 Pan Pozi Head Machine Screw also sold in boxes of 100.
+We sell 2 types here at BS fixings, firstly, the A2 Countersunk Pozi Head Machine Screw sold in boxes of 100.
+Secondly, the A2 Pan Pozi Head Machine Screw is also sold in boxes of 100.